Is There a Food Shortage Coming?

 - Backup power supply: I always planned on getting a generator but didn’t get serious about it until we moved out to the woods and lost power 4 times in one month.
 I am definitely looking into a solar generator now!
 It’s fine to have a stockpile of food but if your freezer goes out how much will you lose?

-- Create your own food source: To me this is the biggest step you can take to become self-reliant especially with food shortages happening.
-Starting a garden or raising small livestock will be the biggest determinant of how effected you will be by supply chain disruptions.
+- Create your own food source: To me, this is the biggest step you can take to become self-reliant especially with food shortages happening.
+Starting a garden or raising small livestock will be the biggest determinant of how affected you will be by supply chain disruptions.

 - Get to know your community: Trust me this was something I always shied away from when I lived in Washington State.
 But now that I live in a small West Virginian town I have learned the value of community.
 Knowing your neighbors is important.
 Not just for security reasons.
 Supply chain issues won’t be a huge problem if you’re trading goods and skills with your friend next door.

-- Get rid of unnecessary items: A lot of us are totally dependent on things that have no real value in our lives especially when it comes to surviving through a disaster.
+- Get rid of unnecessary items: A lot of us are totally dependent on things that have no real value in our lives especially when it comes to surviving a disaster.
 Think about selling or getting rid of things that are a strain on two of your most valuable resources: time and money.
-If the thought of become self-reliant sounds expensive, what can you sell that will be better put towards your family’s well-being?
-After all you can’t eat a Playstation or iphone.
+If the thought of becoming self-reliant sounds expensive, what can you sell that will be better put towards your family’s well-being?
+After all, you can’t eat a Playstation or iPhone.

 It’s so important that we take the lessons learned from previous years to heart and not get in the mindset that it either won’t happen again or things will get back to normal.
 You can grow from this struggle and become less dependent on the whims of government and our supply chain.
 All it takes is a little know-how and some hard work.